 Chelmsford City Racecourse is also engaged with the British Horseracing Authority-led Racing Together initiative, which seeks to give something back to the communities in which it operates around the country.
 British Racing invests £6.6 million a year in community engagement activities, while members of the 22,000 strong workforce donate 6,000 hours of their time each year for charitable activity.

-Give and Gain Day 2017 – the global day of employee volunteering organised by Business in the Community (BITC).
-Now in its tenth year, thousands of people from hundreds of companies will take part in the volunteering day.
-It is Britain’s only nationally organised day of volunteering.
+It has been a privilege to participate in Give and Gain Day 2017 – the global day of employee volunteering organised by Business in the Community (BITC).
+With thousands of people from hundreds of companies will take part in the volunteering day, It is Britain’s only nationally organised day of volunteering.

 Racing’s contribution to the day has been co-ordinated by Racing Together, the community engagement strategy for the sport.
-Chelmsford City Racecourse are proud to support Give and Gain Day and in 2017, a team from the racecourse volunteered with local homeless charity, Sanctus
+Chelmsford City Racecourse are proud to support Give and Gain Day and a team from the racecourse has volunteered on several occasions since the opening.

 Fraser Garrity, Racecourse Manager at Chelmsford City, said: